Dave Isay takes StoryCorps beyond the booth

 - Share Dave Isay's TED Talk

 About half of these new interviews were created as part of the first Great Thanksgiving Listen.
 Over the holiday weekend in 2015, StoryCorps worked with teachers across the US to encourage students to interview an elder and preserve a generation of voices in a single weekend.
 The initiative helped StoryCorps establish partnerships with several national education organizations, and with many of the nation's largest school districts. #TheGreatListen was highlighted on Google’s homepage, promoted by 50 NPR stations and featured in both the Apple and Google app stores.
-The Great Thanksgiving Listen will become an annual event.
+The Great Thanksgiving Listen is now an annual event.

 StoryCorps.me users can record interviews year-round, though.
 Two app interviews have been featured in StoryCorps’ weekly NPR segment: a couple talked about online dating in 1964, and a daughter talked openly with her mother about dementia.
 Groups have used the app to document environmental disasters in their communities, share the experiences of undocumented Americans, and encourage the inclusion of women’s voices in business and government.
 StoryCorps is continually releasing new versions of the app to improve the user experience and ensure a better interview experience for all.